-Chances are you’ve never seen Cancer the Crab, the faintest of the 13 constellations of the zodiac.
-Cancer the Crab may be found between the two brightest stars of Gemini (Castor and Pollux) and Leo’s brightest star (Regulus).
+There’s a good chance that you’ve never seen Cancer the Crab, the faintest of the 13 constellations of the zodiac.
+To see Cancer, you need to look between the two brightest stars of Gemini (Castor and Pollux) and Leo’s brightest star (Regulus).

 Let’s suppose you have identified the Leo star Regulus, and the Gemini stars Castor and Pollux, and you look between them for Cancer and see, well, nothing much.
 Remember, Cancer is faint.
 Our advice is to look for it in a dark country sky.